My daughter’s pregnant

 Deciding together now to place her baby for adoption does not mean your daughter cannot change her mind after the baby is born.
 She can change her mind any time up until the adoption order is made – about 3 months after the birth.

 At TPAC we can give you and your daughter more information about adoption.
 We can help her consider her decision, and support her through the pregnancy and the adoption itself if she wants.
 We can also give you any information that would be helpful for you to share with your daughter, or talk through any concerns you yourself might have.
-Why not make an appointment, just drop in, or call or text our helpline?
+Why not make an appointment, just drop in, or call our helpline?

 See other frequently asked questions.